 Pokémon TCG: Celebrations Pre-orders

-If you thought the Hidden Fates, Champion’s Path and Shining Fates sets flew out quickly on their initial release dates, just wait until Celebrations releases… The massive demand for Pokemon cards combined with global shipping constraints led to The Pokemon Company releasing an update on Pokémon Card shortages back in February.
+If you thought the Hidden Fates, Champion’s Path and Shining Fates sets flew out quickly on their initial release dates, the Celebrations sets sold out super fast.
+The massive demand for Pokemon cards combined with global shipping constraints led to The Pokemon Company releasing an update on Pokémon Card shortages back in February.

 Thankfully, a lot of the issues with stock have now been addressed thanks to reprints, meaning Shining Fates and Champion’s Path, which were initially two of the hardest sets to get hold of, are now in stock at most retailers.

 The official statement has also been recently updated, with The Pokémon Company saying “For new Pokémon TCG expansions launching in the future, we are maximizing production to increase product availability upon release, and we will continue to reprint the products to replenish stock at retailers as soon as possible.”

 Hopefully, that should mean the Pokémon TCG Celebrations products are a little easier to get hold of at launch, but there were still a large number of scalpers scooping up the products on day one to sell them at an inflated price – especially with the Base Set Charizard showing its face again.

 All of the stock available from independent retailers for pre-order has now been allocated but we’re expecting new stock to appear online after launch.
 We’ll update the list when new stock goes live.